nayeli-guzman/multi-cycle/README.md

 - ✅ Assembly programs demonstrating usage of new operations.
 - ✅ Testbenches for ALU and FPU.
 - ✅ Written report (`report/report.pdf`).
+- ✅ FPGA Basys3 implementation (in separate branch of this repo).
 ---

 ## 📝 Notes

 - Simulations and synthesis done with **Vivado**.
+- Separate branch "FPGA Implementation" for display in FPGA Basys3